JoshuaDull/GitHub-Desktop/_episodes/03-sharing.md

 > * **Import** - creates a local and remote copy of a repo that is un-linked from the original.
 {: .callout}

-### Clone a public repo
+### Clone or fork a public repo

-We can clone any public GitHub repo.
+We can clone or fork any public GitHub repo.
 This will create a local copy of the repo and it's files.
 We can edit these files and push the changes back to GitHub.
 If you aren't the owner of the repo, you will need to make a 'pull request'.
 This alerts the owner that you've made changes to the repo.
 The owner can decide which changes they want to 'merge' into the repo or they can reject the 'pull request'.

 > ## Challenge: Fork a repo & create a pull request
 > Pair up in groups of two (or more if needed) and do the exercises below together.